turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - IsGamepadButton(int button) : bool 	-- returns whether that button code is a gamepad button or not
 - StringToButton(string str) : int	-- returns button code for a given string name
 - ButtonToString(int button, opt int preference = CONTROLLER_PREFERENCE_GENERIC) : string	-- returns string name for the given button code.
 You can set a preference for controller type which can modify the string returned
+- SetCursor(int cursor)	-- sets the current cursor type.
+Values can be of the cursor values, see below
+- SetCursorFromFile(int cursor, string filename)	-- sets the specified cursor type to an image from a cursor file
+- ResetCursor(int cursor)	-- resets the specified cursor to the default one

 #### ControllerFeedback
 Describes controller feedback such as touch and LED color which can be replayed on a controller